typesense/typesense-website/docs-site/content/0.20.0/guide/firebase-full-text-search.md

 import TypesenseInstantSearchAdapter from "typesense-instantsearch-adapter" const typesenseInstantsearchAdapter = new TypesenseInstantSearchAdapter({
   server: {
-    apiKey: "xyz", // Be sure to use the search-only-api-key
+    apiKey: "xyz", // Be sure to use a Search API Key
     nodes: [
       {
-        host: "<TYPESENSE_SERVER>",
+        host: 'xxx.a1.typesense.net', // where xxx is the ClusterID of your Typesense Cloud cluster
-        port: "8108",
+        port: '443',
-        protocol: "http",
+        protocol: 'https'
       },
     ],
   },